WindoC/prc-law-kb/database.md

 WHERE updated_at >= now() - interval '7 days';
 ```

-This database schema provides a robust foundation for the Macau Law Knowledge Base application with proper security, performance optimization, and comprehensive audit trails.
+This database schema provides a robust foundation for the PRC Law Knowledge Base application with proper security, performance optimization, and comprehensive audit trails.